-This one is also a serious producer: it has a 1400-watt motor, which is capable of powering a 72-ounce blender and a 40-ounce processor.
+This one is also a serious producer.
+It has a 1500-watt motor capable of powering a 72-ounce blender and 64-ounce food processor.

-The large capacity vessels mean you can whizz up a whole baby banquet in one hit.
-If you’re like me and prefer to plan for the entire week, this could be a suitable choice.
+The large-capacity vessels allow you to whizz up a whole baby banquet in one hit.
+If you’re like me and prefer to plan for the entire week, this unit does the job.

 - It’s fast at creating an even texture.

-- Some people report the mouth of this processor is smaller than on other units.
+- The mouth of this processor is smaller than on some other units.

-If the thought of making fresh baby food for your bundle of joy appeals to you, the Baby Brezza may be a useful tool for you.
-The two-cup capacity is just the right size to make small batches of baby food — you don’t want to overdo it and throw that food away because it goes bad before your baby eats it.
+The Baby Brezza is a simple tool for making baby food easily.
+The two-cup capacity is just the right size to make small batches of baby food.
+You don’t want to overdo it and throw that food away because it goes bad before your baby eats it.

-It’s a one-dish wonder that can help you quickly do all the steps you need — it steams and blends.
-And when you’re done, clean-up is a snap.
-The bowl and blade can go in the dishwasher, and they are BPA-free, so you don’t have to worry about that potentially harmful chemical contaminating your baby’s food.
+This one-dish wonder can help you quickly do all the steps you need — it steams and blends.
+And when you’re done, cleanup is a snap.
+The bowl and blade can go in the dishwasher, and they are BPA-free, so you don’t have to worry about potentially harmful chemicals contaminating your baby’s food.

 When your baby is older and you no longer need to blend their food, this machine can still be a staple in your kitchen.
 You can use it to steam rice, pasta, vegetables, or to make fresh soup.